-I am having a Destination Sikh Wedding in Hawaii and Have Questions for the Sikh Priest
+I am having a Destination Sikh Wedding and Have Questions for the Sikh Priest

 Does the Priest bring the Scriptures?

 Yes, the complete 1,430 page Siri Guru Granth Sahib ji is brought with respect.
 They also have access to a set of scriptures in many of the destinations.

 Will I have choices in making reasonable modifications to the ceremony set up and delivery?

 Of course you will have choices.
 A destination wedding gives the opportunity to think ‘outside the box’, respecting tradition and adding beauty to your ceremony.